MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/submacro-macro-statement.md

 **Applies to**: Access 2013 | Office 2013

-The **Submacro** statement defines a seperate macro in the Macro Designer window.
+The **Submacro** statement defines a separate macro in the Macro Designer window.

 ## Setting